kevinb22/gzoltar-and-tarantula-techniques/README.md

 Tarantula
 ---------
 Tarantula is the second fault localization tool in this repo.
-For this project, tacoco is used to obtain a json format coverage matrix of the program.
-Next Main.java uses the coverage matrix and the test results to calculate suspiciousness of lines.
+For this project, tacoco is used to obtain a json format coverage matrix of the program, then java programs in the src/tarantula dir use the coverage matrix to  calculate suspiciousness of lines.

 (Note: Test programs should have their test headers named using the following format test1, test2, test3 ...test33 ect.
 The Runner.java class in the tarantula dir will not be able to work unless the headers have the format test#, see the src code in Runner.java for more information)